Nguyễn Xí: Comment

 "Nguyen Xi King, King Wang, King Wang Wu calculated deep heroic capital.

-Help Cao Hoang when opening the country hundreds of arduous battles.
+Help Cao Hoang when opening the country through hundreds of arduous battles.

 Help the anecdote at a goalkeeper.
 In addition to all the titles of general and martial; Before and after, I kept studying as a child and a child.
-Keeping yourself religious, innocent as a pearl does not show light.
+Keeping yourself religious, and innocent as a pearl does not show light.
 Stunning face at the court, as fierce as a new sword.
 The mandarins all revealed their demeanor; all four seas see prestige."